mahyaret/mahyaret.github.io/_posts/2020-04-08-pybullet-panda.md

 p.setJointMotorControl2(pandaUid, 9, p.POSITION_CONTROL, 0.04)
 p.setJointMotorControl2(pandaUid, 10, p.POSITION_CONTROL, 0.04)
 ```
 Putting this piece of code either in the `while` loop or before it positions the robot right on top of the objects and opens the gripper fingers (joint 9 and joint 10.)
-Here, we did not use any fancy inverse-kinematic capability of `PyBullet` and sent only joint command to the robot.
+Here, we did not use any fancy inverse-kinematic capability of PyBullet and sent only joint command to the robot.
 This is something that I will cover in future.

 Another point is that if you run the code the robot jumps to the target position and there is no smooth simulation rendering.
 For the sake of better demonstration we can render the simulation in each step by adding the following to the `while` loop:
 ```
-p.configureDebugVisualizer(p.COV_ENABLE_SINGLE_STEP_RENDERING,1)
+p.configureDebugVisualizer(p.COV_ENABLE_SINGLE_STEP_RENDERING)
 ```
 Now, we are ready to pick up the object!
 I implemented the grasping process using different states.
 First state (`current_state == 0`) is posing over the object and opening the fingers.
 Next (`current_state == 1`) is going down at the object level.
 Then (`current_state == 2`), closing the fingers.
 Finally (`current_state == 0`), picking up the object.
 Each of these states assumes to have `1` unit duration.
 We define each step to take `control_dt = 1./240.`.